dotnet/csharplang/proposals/simple-lambda-parameters-with-modifiers.md

 + with modifiers, then the set of compatible delegate types and expression tree types
 + is restricted to those that have the same modifiers in the same order (§10.7).
 ```

+## Open LDM questions

+1. Currently (in C# 13 `(scoped x) => ...` means "A lambda with a parameter named 'x' with type 'scoped'".
+We would like to change that to be treated as the "scoped modifier" instead.
+We can gate this behind a language version change so it only breaks on upgrade.
+There is also a suitable user workaround if they truly had this pathological code.
+Namely, writing `(@scoped x) => ...`.

+2. A prior LDM meeting established that neither attributes nor default parameter values would be supported on simple lambda parameters with modifiers.
+I would like to revist the decision about attributes.
+Specifically, we already allow attributes on simple lambdas like `([Attr] a) => ...` in the compiler today.
+So it would be weird to have that support, but have it break if you changed it to `([Attr] ref a) => ...`.
+Note: default parameter values are not supported on simple lambdas.
+So we can keep the rule that they continue to not be supported when modifiers are added.

 ## Answered LDM questions